Al-Meehan/Juma-losd/README.md

 ## More information

-Code based on the work developed by [Ademar Crotti Junior](https://www.scss.tcd.ie/~crottija/juma/).
+Code based on the work developed by [Ademar Crotti Junior](https://www.scss.tcd.ie/~crottija/juma/), see the original work [here](https://opengogs.adaptcentre.ie/crottija/juma-r2rml/).

 To reference Juma please use the following: